 If you’ve never worked with a business coach before, you probably wonder: What exactly does a business coach do, and what do I do as a coaching client?
-The following business coaching tips should give you a clearer vision of the process and how to get the most from the coaching engagement.
+The following business coaching tips should give you a clearer vision of the process and how to get the most from our coaching engagement.

-- Reporting your progress honestly.
+- Report your progress honestly.

 - Help give structure to your ideas and to your existing practices, with an eye to developing streamlined business systems.